os-fpga/Virtual-FPGA-Lab/README.md

 - Shivani Shah, student at the International Institute of Information Technology, Bangalore
 - Mayank Kabra, student at the International Institute of Information Technology, Bangalore

+__Funding for this work provided by the Open Source Silicon Foundation__

 ## Demos:
 [LED Module](https://github.com/BalaDhinesh/Virtual-FPGA-Lab/blob/main/examples/led_counter.tlv)